ttscoff/bunch/integration/url-handler.md

 The full version of the open method is `x-bunch://open?bunch=[BUNCH NAME]`.
 The url can be shortened, though, to just the Bunch name: `x-bunch://[BUNCH NAME]`.

+> Specify multiple Bunches to open by separating the names with commas, e.g. `x-bunch://open?bunch=Bunch%201,Bunch%202`.
+This works with any of the actions that act on Bunches (open, toggle, close).
+It also works when using "path" syntax, e.g. `x-bunch://toggle/Bunch%201,Bunch%202`.
+{:.tip}

 ### Parameters

 `bunch`
-: (_String_) The name of the bunch to open, without the `.bunch` extension
+: (_String_) The name of the bunch to open, without the `.bunch` extension : Specify multiple Bunches to open by separating the names with commas

 ### Examples